Germinating the seeds

 Lighting -- Dappled sun or morning sun is usually best.
 Protect the plants from strong afternoon sun, especially in warm climates.
 They can take full sun in cool climates like coastal California, but they will need more fertilizer and water.

 Pests -- Watch for any pests that can affect your other plants.
-Try using insecticidal soap before using stronger remedies, since some may harm the plant.
+Try using insecticidal soap spray before using stronger remedies, since some may harm the plant.

 If you have any questions or problems, feel free to contact me.